 Why invest in dividend stocks?

-How to Evaluate Dividends
+How to evaluate dividends

 - Dividend history.
 Begin with how long a company has made dividend payouts and if the amount per share has increased over time — a sign of financial strength — by reviewing the dividend per share (DPS) metric.

-Calculate this by dividing annual dividend by price.
+Calculate this by dividing the annual dividend by price.
 While high dividend yields (4% or above) may sound appealing, it’s a good idea to do extra research into stocks with these yields, as they may not be sustainable.

-Dividend and Conquer
+Dividend and conquer